ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 Contains several sub-folders each containing scripts that show me learning the synatx of JavaScript and how to interact with an HTML and CSS files.

 ### Advanced JavaScript Projects
 Learning several more advanced JavaScript techniques involving HTML code.
+An example the Calculator challenge, which required a script JavaScript to create a working calculator that can take in user's inputs and calculate the results.

 ### Tic-Tac-Toe Project
 Created the classic game Tic-Tac-Toe using HTML, CSS, and JavaScript.
 It demastrates how JavaScript can be used to create a dynamic website, or this case a game the user can play on the web.

+### Pizza Project
+Utilizing advanced JavaScript techniques to calculate the cost of the pizza the user selected--size, vegetable toppins, meat toppings--and display the "recipt" to the user that shows the cose and what they picked from the options.

+### AJAX
+Introduction to AJAX using the XAMPP environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>